Conor Washington

 Washington began his career in non-league football with St. Ives Town, joining Newport County for £5,000 in 2012.
 After helping them return to The Football League via the play-offs, he transferred to Peterborough United in January 2014.
 Two years later, he signed for Queens Park Rangers for an undisclosed fee.
 In 2018, after leaving by mutual consent, he joined Sheffield United.
 Washington moved to Scottish club Hearts in June 2019.
 After spending one season with Hearts, he signed for Charlton Athletic in August 2020.
+In May 2022, Washington would join Rotherham United, before signing with Derby County in July 2023, leaving the club in June 2025.

 Born in England, Washington qualified for Northern Ireland through a grandparent.
 He made his senior debut for the Northern Ireland national team in March 2016 and was chosen for their UEFA Euro 2016 squad.

 Early and personal life

 Born in Chatham, Kent, England, Washington was eligible to play for Scotland through his mother, and through a grandmother to play for Northern Ireland.
 After his parents moved to St Ives, Cambridgeshire during his childhood, he began to show his scoring capability by winning trophies as part of the Westfield Junior School squad.
 After leaving school, he was turned down for an apprenticeship by both Norwich City and Peterborough United.
 He subsequently worked as a postman for the Royal Mail, whilst developing his football as a striker for St. Ives Town, scoring 52 goals in 50 matches in the United Counties League, Premier Division.